Yasser Hashemi Rafsanjani

 Yasser Hashemi Rafsanjani (یاسر هاشمی رفسنجانی; born 1971) is the youngest son of Akbar Hashemi Rafsanjani, the former president of Iran.

 Biography

-In 1989, he graduated from Nikan High School in Tehran, which was funded by a conservative religious group before Iran's revolution in order to provide the students, from elementary to high school, with a non-secular education.
+In 1989, he graduated from Nikan High School in Tehran, which was funded by a conservative religious group before Iran's revolution in order to provide students, from elementary to high school, with a non-secular education.

 In the same year, he entered University of Tehran to study civil engineering but later changed his major.
 He has also studied in Belgium.

 Yaser owns a 30-acre horse farm in Lavasan (known as Iran's Beverly Hills) which in 2003 was estimated to be worth around US$120 million.
-He runs a large import-export firm which trades in industrial machinery, baby food, and bottled water.
+He runs a large import-export firm that trades in industrial machinery, baby food, and bottled water.